v-urrutiav/Geo-PINO-Net/README.md

 results/reproduced_tables/
 ```

-This includes final-model tables (training and validation, for both geometry families) and the compact ablation table.
+This includes final-model tables (training and validation, for both geometry families), the compact ablation table, and the compact comparison table between full 3D von Mises and in-plane von Mises metrics.

 ---